-Donkorkrom Robbery suspects demand Ballistic Report
+Donkorkrom robbery suspects demand ballistic report

-Accra, Dec.
-28, GNA - Two policemen involved in the robbery of a bullion van belonging to the GCB Bank Limited at Mame Krobo in the Eastern Region are demanding the ballistic report currently in the custody of the Police.
+Two policemen involved in the robbery of a bullion van belonging to the GCB Bank Limited at Mame Krobo in the Eastern Region, are demanding the ballistic report currently in the custody of the Police.

 Apart from murder case, the two officers and a civilian are being tried for escaping from lawful custody at Mpraeso.

-Mensah said he believe the Police was hiding so many things from them noting though a Circuit Court at Mpraeso was to pass its judgement on November 24, this year.
+Mensah said he believes the Police was hiding so many things from them, although a Circuit Court at Mpraeso was to pass its judgement on November 24, this year.

-When the court presided over by Mr Stephen Owusu asked the case investigator, he told the court that he had been away on a two week course and did know what had transpired in his absence.
+When the court presided over by Mr. Stephen Owusu asked the case investigator, he told the court that he had been away on a two week course and did not know what had transpired in his absence.

-Mensah said the case investigator who appeared before the Police Investigation Panel had indicated that the Ballistic Report was ready and did not understand that that report was before the court.
+Mensah said the case investigator who appeared before the Police Investigation Panel, had indicated that the Ballistic Report was ready and did not understand that the report was before the court.

-'My Lord the original docket is before the Police officer.
-I want the Police officer to swear that the Original docket in is in court and not with the Attorney General.
+“My Lord, the original docket is before the Police officer.
+I want the Police officer to swear that the Original docket is in court and not with the Attorney General.

-The trial Judge said: 'You cannot be ambushed.
+The trial Judge said: “You cannot be ambushed.
 There is no trial of ambush; you will be informed adequately so you could prepare for your defence.
-It not right to poke your nose into the affairs of the Police.
-Don't worry, evidence against you would be made available.'
+It is not right to poke your nose into the affairs of the Police.
+Don't worry, evidence against you would be made available.”

 The matter was adjourned to January 10.

-The officers: General Corporal Solomon Elvis Mensah and General Lance Corporal Daniel Kissi Abrokwa, alleged attack led to the death of Daniel K Sarpong, the driver of the bullion van.
+The officers, General Corporal Solomon Elvis Mensah and General Lance Corporal Daniel Kissi Abrokwa, allegedly led the attack that caused the death of Daniel K Sarpong, the driver of the bullion van.

-The other accomplice in the dock is Hafisu Mohammed, aka Danjuma, a mechanic.

 He said the officers hatched a plan of robbing the bullion van and on August 16 the police officers, who were on duty at the GN Bank and GCB respectively, discussed the robbery with Mohammed, who was a friend to the two and also a taxi driver.